SPantoja-Proj/macmini-homelab-tripleboot/README.md

 You will be doing three main things:

-1.Back up the drive (everything will be erased).
+1. Back up the drive (everything will be erased).

-2.Partition the drive into:
+2. Partition the drive into:

  -A bootable Linux OS partition

  -A shared storage partition

 Step 1 — Back Up the Drive

 Before anything else, copy any important files off the external drive.
 Partitioning will wipe it.